ashwin1601/TDSP_Titanic/Docs/Project/Charter.md

 ## Architecture
-* Data
+                                    (What data do we expect?
-  * What data do we expect?
-A spreadsheet containing all recorded data from passengers of the Titanic.
+                                    Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.)                                       to move either
-* Data movement from on-prem to Azure using ADF or other data movement tools (Azcopy, EventHub etc.) to move either
+                                    - all the data,
-  * all the data,
+                                    - after some pre-aggregation on-prem,
-  * after some pre-aggregation on-prem,
+                                    - sampled data enough for modeling

-  * sampled data enough for modeling
+ We expect the data to be in a csv file, containing the record of all the passengers aboard the titanic.
  We have imported all data from a csv file to a Python environment.

 * What tools and data storage/analytics resources will be used in the solution e.g.,